chase-hastin/chase_hastin_cb/pages/about.md

 {% include feature/jumbotron.html objectid="coll004" %}

-{% include feature/nav-menu.html sections="About this Collection;About CollectionBuilder;About the About Page" %}
+{% include feature/nav-menu.html sections="About this Collection;Brochure Covers;About CollectionBuilder;" %}

 ## About this Collection